Policy goals: All people of color will be valued and compensated appropriately

 “Education is the passport to the future, for tomorrow belongs to those who prepare for it today.”

 Less than 22% of Black (21%), Latinx (16%), and Native American (15%) people have a four-year college degree.
 People of color have less wealth to pay for tuition and expenses, and degrees do not translate into wealth building opportunities.
 Graduates of color increasingly have debt that stalls other life goals, and they are more likely to fall behind on payments.

-Increase student aid: Lowering the cost of tuition will not reach all students, but giving students more money to pay for college could go further.
-There are several proposals to increase the number of Pell Grants, distribute them earlier than college to allow them to grow in value, and to cap interest rates on student loans so they are less expensive.
+Lowering the cost of tuition will not reach all students, but giving students more money to pay for college could go further.
+There are several proposals to increase the number of Pell Grants, distribute grants earlier than college to allow them to grow in value, and cap interest rates on student loans so they are less expensive.

 Crippling student loan debt is stalling the financial hopes and dreams of many young people of color and increasingly, senior citizens.
 Eliminating the entire $1.5 trillion of debt would be transformative for 45 million borrowers carrying this debt.